Uraeus: As a hieroglyph

-Besides the Uraeus being used as an ornament for statuary or as an adornment on the pharaoh, it also was used for jewellery and in amulets.
+Besides the uraeus being used as an ornament for statuary or as an adornment on the pharaoh, it also was used for jewellery and in amulets.
 However, another important use is as the hieroglyph.

-For Uraeus ornament as a mummy grave example, See: Djedptahiufankh, High Priest of 21st Dynasty, Shoshenq I.
+For uraeus ornament as a mummy grave example, See: Djedptahiufankh, High Priest of 21st Dynasty, Shoshenq I.

 The simplest hieroglyph is the "Cobra" (the Uraeus); however there are subcategories, referring to: a goddess, a priestess, the goddess Menhit, the shrine of the goddess (àter), the goddess Isis, and lastly goddess: (Cobra (Uraeus) at base of deity (ntr)).

 The Rosetta Stone uses the plural of the last example, "3 × "god flag" with Cobra at each base of flag".
 The story of the Rosetta Stone has the king (the priests of the king) listing his reasons for being honored, and in return, "The Gods and Goddesses (plural)" reward him.
 The last two-thirds of the Rosetta Stone relates how he will be honored, including erecting the Rosetta Stone, for all to read.

 Another example of the hieroglyph usage is as adornments upon the hieroglyph for "shrine", and also for "buildings".

 The Blue Crown

-Before the New Kingdom Period, the body of the Uraeus coiled in around in circles behind its raised head on the Blue Crown.
+Before the New Kingdom Period, the body of the uraeus coiled around in circles behind its raised head on the Blue Crown.
 The king is most often depicted wearing the Blue Crown in combat and the aftermath of combat scenes.
 Additionally, the smaller scale king usually wore the Blue Crown when depicted in a protective group of deities.
 Colossal statues of the king wearing a Blue Crown are extremely rare; the typical royal statue also does not feature a Blue Crown.
-Also, depictions of the Blue Crown with its Uraeus does not decorate royal tombs until late in the Ramesside Period.
-The deity-on-earth king was thought to require extra protection in his mortal form, emphasizing the protective qualities of the Uraeus.
-The Uraeus was usually crafted from precious metals, most commonly gold and less frequently silver, and adorned with gemstones.
+Also, depictions of the Blue Crown with its uraeus does not decorate royal tombs until late in the Ramesside Period.
+The deity-on-earth king was thought to require extra protection in his mortal form, emphasizing the protective qualities of the uraeus.
+The uraeus was usually crafted from precious metals, most commonly gold and less frequently silver, and adorned with gemstones.

 Seraphim

 The angelic seraphim, found in the Hebrew Bible and later Jewish, Christian, and Islamic traditions, are frequently associated with serpents and are thought to have derived from the concept of uraeus.
-Multiple-winged uraei amulets are well represented in Palestine.
+Multiple-winged uraei amulets are well represented in the land of Israel.